-2. C major scale on single string: this is good for understanding of a diatonic scale, also we are in beginning of our course, and this will familiarize us with natural notes on guitar fret board.
+2. C major scale on single string: is good for understanding the scale, and locating notes on fretboard.

-Graphical picture shown here on 5th string and 2nd string, practice it in ascending and descending order of pitch as shown in video same time identify note on that string at different frets.
+Picture shown here on 5th string and 2nd string.
+Practice it in ascending and descending order of pitch as shown in video same time identify note on frets.